Cracking Passwords Like a Boss

 Lastly, we'll talk about why these tools matter, and how their introduction signals a broader shift in database tooling.
 This talk is ideal for PostgreSQL developers and DBAs who want to streamline their workflows, teams evaluating database tooling options, and anyone curious about how AI is transforming database development.
 Whether you're a VS Code veteran or have never considered it for database work, you'll leave with practical techniques you can apply immediately.

-Principal Software Engineer - ZEFR
+Principal Software Engineer - LanceDB

 In this talk, we’ll describe a production-grade NLP pipeline that processes millions of pieces of social media content across TikTok, YouTube, and Instagram using Ray and GPU acceleration.
 Learn how we use Ray's distributed computing model to orchestrate scalable embedding generation, sharded batch writes to Qdrant for vector search, and end-to-end pipeline tracking with Snowflake.
+We'll also talk about selecting a vector store and how to best evaluate the many options available.

 Do You Need An AI Assistant With MySQL?